axelhieber/Sane-Web-API/README.md

 ## License

-not determined yet (ask if you want to use it)
+not determined yet (just ask if you want to use it)

 ## Acknowledgments